 Some of our stations may not be fully accessible.
-Further details of the accessibility of stations is available at Travel-Information/stations-stops-and-piers or nationalrail.co.uk/stations.
+Live status details of the accessibility of stations is available at Travel-Information/stations-stops-and-piers or nationalrail.co.uk/stations.
 This may be due to:

-- the station being inaccessible (i.e. due to a physical constraint) - for whatever reasons, substitute transport is provided to replace rail services (e.g. due to planned engineering works) - a disruption to services at short notice that, for whatever reason, makes services inaccessible to disabled passengers.
+- the station being inaccessible (i.e. due to a physical constraint or station asset failure) - for whatever reasons, substitute transport is provided to replace rail services (e.g. due to planned engineering works) disruption to services at short notice that, for whatever reason, makes services inaccessible to disabled passengers.